Starring: Kevin Costner, Gene Hackman, Dennis Quaid, Catherine O’Hara, Bill Pullman, Isabella Rosselini

 I was one of those cocky, naive young adults who thinks they know everything because they saw it in a movie.
 That mindset in the ‘90s was the equivalent of how today’s kids (and an alarming number of grown-ass adults) believe everything they read on the Internet.

 Tombstone’s Wyatt Earp and Doc Holliday were THE Wyatt and Doc.
 I refused to believe there could be any other, especially Kevin F*cking Costner.
-This is a man who was handily upstaged in his role by Carey Elwes brilliantly mocking him.
+This is a man who was handily upstaged by Carey Elwes brilliantly mocking him.

 I’m notoriously stubborn and set in my ways, and this was one of the extreme cases where I got a notion in my head like 30 years ago, and never let go.
 I think I even told people that Wyatt Earp was a bunch of bullshit.